jysalaun/meta-nxp-connectivity/README.md

     # For i.MX91 QSB:
     $ cp ${MY_YOCTO}/bld-xwayland-imx91qsb/tmp/deploy/images/imx91qsb-iwxxx-matter/imx-image-multimedia-imx91qsb-iwxxx-matter.wic.zst ${MY_images}

 You can use the zstd and dd commands to flash the images to a microSD card for i.MX93 FRDM, i.MX93 EVK, i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK and i.MX91 QSB.
 You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images for all 7 boards.
-The i.MX8ULP EVK supports only booting from EMMC, not from mircoSD.
-Other platfroms support both booting from EMMC and mircoSD images.
+The i.MX8ULP EVK supports only booting from EMMC, not from microSD.
+Other platforms support both booting from EMMC and microSD images.

 For use with the zstd and dd command method, please use the zstd command to unzip this .zst archive, and then use the dd command to program the output file to a microSD card.